 c.) we are otherwise permitted to provide them under that Act.

-11.5.
-Insurance mediation services.
-We are not regulated by the Financial Conduct Authority, although we are included on their register to carry on insurance mediation activity.
-This activity includes advising on, selling and administration of insurance contracts related to the legal services we provide.
+10.5.
+Insurance distribution services.
+We are not authorised by the Financial Conduct Authority, although we are included on its register to carry on insurance distribution activity.
+This activity is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed on the Financial Conduct Authority’s website at https://www.fca.org.uk/firms/financial-services-registerand our registration number is LS 400999.
+The register can be accessed via the Financial Conduct Authority website here.

 b.) take the necessary action to fulfil our undertaking.